 My research is nested within the broad domain of neuropsychiatry.
 As such, I am interested in understanding brain structure and function in the context of mental health and mental illness.
 I focus on aspects of affective-cognitive processing across different populations of human subjects, ranging from those with diagnosable mental illness to those at risk for psychopathology to healthy control subjects.
-As emotion and cognition involve concomitant processes unfolding across physiological, behavioral, and experiential domains, I utilize a variety of measurement techniques in my research to evaluate processing in each of these domains: enzyme-linked immunosorbent assay of peripheral bodily fluids, genotyping, and structural MRI (physiological domain); clinical neuropsychological assessment, coding of facial muscle movements, computerized psychometrics (behavioral domain); self-report and collateral-report questionnaires, structured and semi-structured clinical interviews (experiential domain).
+As emotion and cognition involve concomitant processes unfolding across physiological, behavioral, and experiential domains, I utilize a variety of measurement techniques in my research to evaluate processing in each of these domains: enzyme-linked immunosorbent assay of peripheral bodily fluids, structural MRI, clinical neuropsychological assessment, coding of facial muscle movements, computerized psychometrics, self-report and collateral-report questionnaires, as well as structured and semi-structured clinical interviews.

 Summary of Interests

 - M.A.
 Clinical Psychology, University of Illinois at Urbana-Champaign

 - Ph.D.
 Clinical Psychology, University of Illinois at Urbana-Champaign

 - Clinical Internship in Rehabilitative and Geriatric Neuropsychology, Eastern Virginia Medical School

 - Postdoctoral Fellowship, Neuropsychology and Brain Imaging Laboratory, Dartmouth Medical School

 - PSYC 215 Medical Psychology

 - NS/PY 304 Embodied Cognition, Technoculture, & Future of Identity